giantswarm/draughtsman/doc/local-dev.md

 #### Goal
 The following steps are going to set up a dev environment with minikube.
 This is meant to allow you to test your changes to draughtsman before they are committed or merged.

+*The usage guide is more detailed about actually running draughtsman.
+This guide is only meant to set up a local environment to develop on draughtsman!*

 #### Preparation

 The following steps are meant to prepare your minikube and the environment `draughtsman` is going to need.
 You should have `minikube` and docker installed on your machine beforehand.